Rubber Barons – the film

 Six months after the launch of Rubber Barons, HAGL had failed to keep to commitments to address environmental and human rights abuses in its plantations in Cambodia and Laos.
 Subsequently, Global Witness considers the company to pose a financial and reputational risk to its investors, including Deutsche Bank and the International Finance Corporation, and in November 2013 recommended they divest.
 Following this call at least one investor withdrew their financial backing from the company.

-On 10th February 2014, indigenous communities in Cambodia submitted a complaint to the IFC against its financing of HAGL.
-By the 24th of the month, the CAO confirmed the complaint met its criteria and that it had begun an assessment of the situation on the ground.
+On 10th February 2014, indigenous communities in Cambodia submitted a complaint to the IFC against its financing of HAGL and by the end of the month, the CAO confirmed the complaint met its criteria and that it had begun an assessment of the situation on the ground.
+In April 2014 HAGL confirmed to the affected communities that it was participating in the CAO-led dispute resolution process.

 Report & summaries